dolphonie/system-setup/README.md

 'sudo apt-get update && sudo apt-get install -y python3 python3-pip git && pip3 install json5 && git clone https://github.com/dolphonie/system-setup.git && cd system-setup && python3 installer.py'

 ## Available command-line arguments
-- --package: allows for installation of single package from list, after which program will terminate.
-Needs to be followed by name of package in json file
+- --package: allows for installation of multiple specified package from list, after which program will terminate.
+Needs to be followed by list of packages in json file separated by a space
 - --workdir: by default the program creates a directory in ~/temp and creates all intermediate files in that directory.
 This argument lets you provide a filepath for these temp files to be created in instead
 - --ignore-progress: ordinarily, the same package can't be installed twice.
 This argument ignores the progress files and installs all packages from the beginning
 - --file: by default the program gets commands from a file called packages.json5.
 This flag lets you specify which JSON file you'd like the program to pull from